godwintheophilus-github/godwintheophilus-github/README.md

 ### 🚀 What I Do
 - **System Architecture**: Design and implement scalable architectures for cloud-based applications.
-- **AWS Expertise**: Build and optimize cloud solutions using AWS services to ensure high availability and performance.
+- **AWS**: Build and optimize cloud solutions using AWS services to ensure high availability and performance.
 - **DevOps Practices**: Automate CI/CD pipelines and promote a culture of continuous integration and delivery.
 - **Microservices Design**: Architect microservices for enhanced scalability and maintainability.
 - **Database Management**: Optimize relational and NoSQL databases for performance and reliability.